ahdinosaur/campjs-vii/README.md

 - http://cacm.acm.org/magazines/2015/1/181614-distributed-information-processing-in-biological-and-computational-systems/abstract

-- global networks of ant colonies
 - planet ecology

 ### systems of the future

 - networks: you connect to local agents (based on social or geographic proximity)
 - messages: you say things subjective to your view
-- signals: you use gossip protocols to relay information
+- signaling: you use gossip protocols to relay information

 ### local agents